• start here

 About the Overland Track

-Each year, more than 8,000 Tassie locals, “mainlanders”, and international visitors flock to Cradle Mountain-Lake St Clair National Park to walk this iconic trail from Ronny Creek to Cynthia Bay, and I imagine every single one of these people has been blown away by the beauty of the Overland Track.
+Each year, more than 8,000 Taswegians, Australian mainlanders, and international visitors flock to Cradle Mountain-Lake St Clair National Park to walk this iconic trail from Ronny Creek to Cynthia Bay.
+And I imagine every single one of these people has been blown away by the beauty of the Overland Track!

-More than just the incredible scenery, though, the Overland Track is incredible in its accessibility for people of all experience levels.
-Each day, you’ll walk just 2.5 – 5 hours (not including optional side trips), which makes this a great introductory walk for those just getting into hiking or a more relaxed adventure for veteran outdoor enthusiasts.
+More than just the incredible scenery, the Overland Track is incredible in its accessibility for people of all experience levels.
+Each day, you’ll walk just 3-6hrs, which makes this a great introductory walk for those just getting into hiking or a more relaxed adventure for veteran outdoor enthusiasts!

-Every stage of the walk also brings you by potable water, there are huts available for every night of the journey at no extra cost, the track is well-maintained and well-marked (which means that no navigation is required), and there is always someone nearby to help in case of an emergency.
-In Tasmania, the weather can change from beautiful to deadly in about 3 seconds flat, but with adequate preparation, you should have no safety issues during your 6 days on the trail.
+Every stage of the walk also brings you by potable water, there are huts available for every night of the journey at no extra cost, the track is well-maintained and well-marked, and there’s nearly always someone nearby to help in case of an emergency.
+With adequate preparation, this is a gorgeous and extremely approachable multi-day bush walk!

 On top of the world (Cradle Mountain)